Experimental Holography#

 All this is good fun, but let’s say we wanted our spot right at pixel (500, 700).
 We could iterate by guessing and checking successive vectors, but that seems boring and non-pythonic.
 Instead, we will calibrate a transformation between the \(k\)-space of the SLM and the space of the camera using features built-in to slmsuite.

 Calibration is simple, just run a built-in function .fourier_calibrate() to 1) generate and 2) fit a grid of spots (with known \(k\)-space coordinates) with an affine transformation to the space of the camera.
-This grid is generated using techniques that we’ll discuss later.
-Care must be taken to choose:
+This grid is generated using the same holography algorithms we explored in the computational holography tutorial.
+We’ll come back to experimental implementations of these shortly; for now, care

-• A pitch and shape of the array which are visible.
+A pitch and shape of the array which are visually resolvable.

 Note that the default array units are in "knm" space, or the computational space of holography.
 Read more about this in later examples.